 Greetings!
-The Annual QOL Faculty Community Based Applied Research Grant competition is underway and we are looking forward to this year’s competition.
-We have compiled some Frequently Asked Questions (FAQ) regarding the program and encourage you to contact us with any questions or requests for assistance.
-You can email or call Nicholas Pascucci at email@example.com (954-262-5393) and Dr. Maryellen Maher at firstname.lastname@example.org (954-262-8554), both of the QOL Council.
+The Annual Quality of Life Grant competition is underway and we are looking forward to this year’s competition.
+We have compiled some Frequently Asked Questions (FAQ) regarding the program and encourage you to contact us at firstname.lastname@example.org with any questions or requests for assistance.
 Good luck with your applications!

-The QOL Faculty Community Based Applied Research Grant competition is an annual event in which faculty members submit grant proposals in order to procure funding for research projects which aim to improve the quality of life in the Tri-County area.
+The QOL Grant competition is an annual event in which faculty members submit grant proposals in order to procure funding for research projects which aim to improve the quality of life in the local community.
 Each spring, QOL awards of up to $15,000 are provided to full-time faculty based on the quality of their applications.
-In the past thirteen years, over 30 community based research studies have been funded, which brings the total to over $500,000 in QOL funds for faculty projects.
+In the past thirteen years, over 30 community-based research studies have been funded, which brings the total to over $500,000 in QOL funds for faculty projects.

-Through the efforts of the university president and its Trustees, funds have been targeted to support faculty scholarship in applied research to improve the Quality of Life in the Tri-County.
+Through the efforts of the university president and its Trustees, funds have been targeted to support faculty scholarship in applied research to improve the Quality of Life in local communities.
+Community partners are required for all QOL applications.
+Community partners may be located in areas where NSU campuses are located.
 The university's commitment is to expand NSU's QOL programs in community based research.
-The funding philosophy of the NSU Quality of Life Faculty Community Based Applied Research Grant is to view this funding as seed money to be leveraged and not the sole source of funding for QOL projects.
+The funding philosophy of the NSU Quality of Life Grant is to view this funding as seed money to be leveraged and not the sole source of funding for QOL projects.

-No, the President’s Faculty Research and Development Grant program was created by Nova Southeastern University Chancellor Ray Ferrero, Jr. and the Board of Trustees in 1999 to provide funding to faculty in their efforts to secure additional resources for research activities.
-You cannot submit the same proposal to both the CFRDG and the QOL programs in the same year.
-These programs share several characteristics (application and program dates, award amounts, eligibility requirements, etc.), but the QOL program is focused on community-based applied research designed to solve the most serious problems affecting the quality of life in Broward County.
-Please see the CFRDG’s website and the QOL Applied Faculty Research Grant page for complete details regarding each program.
+No, the President’s Research Grant program was created by Nova Southeastern University Chancellor Ray Ferrero, Jr. and the Board of Trustees in 1999 to provide funding to faculty in their efforts to secure additional resources for research activities.
+You cannot submit the same proposal to both the PRG and the QOL programs in the same year.
+These programs share several characteristics (application and program dates, award amounts, eligibility requirements, etc.), but the QOL program is focused on community-based applied research designed to solve the most serious problems affecting the quality of life in local communities.
+Please see the PRG website and the QOL Grant page for complete details regarding each program.

 All current full-time NSU faculty are eligible to apply; part-time faculty and students are also eligible to apply as the principal investigator of a project if they have faculty support.

-Through the efforts of the university president and its Trustees, as well as community organizations, funds have been targeted to support faculty scholarship in applied research to improve the Quality of Life in the Tri-County.
+Through the efforts of the university president and its Trustees, as well as community organizations, funds have been targeted to support faculty scholarship in applied research to improve the Quality of Life in local communities.

-The earliest start date for FY2019 QOL projects is June 1, 2018.
+The earliest start date for QOL projects is July 1st of the award year.
 However, before beginning, all winning applicants must:

 QOL awards cannot be used for any faculty salary or development travel.
 You can include in your budget money to pay student workers or for travel that is dedicated to collecting data for your project or disseminating the results of your research at a professional conference.